Landmann Moisture‑Contaminated Pellets

 Possible Causes

-Hopper lid left open, Grill stored outdoors without cover, Condensation inside hopper, Poor pellet storage practices
+Hopper lid left open, Grill stored outdoors without a cover, Condensation inside the hopper, Poor pellet storage practices

 How to Fix / Troubleshooting